 The insurance industry continues to be a hotbed of innovationr.
-Activity driven by growing demand for digitalisation and personalisation.
+Activity is driven by growing demand for digitalisation and personalisation.
 With growing importance of technologies such as telematics, machine learning, big data, deep learning, and data science, insurers are overcoming demographic challenges, low penetration rates, cybercrimes and fraudulent claims.
 In the last three years alone, there have been over 11,000 patents filed and granted in the insurance industry, according to GlobalData’s report on Internet of Things in Insurance: Fall detection sensing alarms.
 Buy the report here.

 According to GlobalData’s Technology Foresights, which uses over 65,000 patents to analyse innovation intensity for the insurance industry, there are 90 innovation areas that will shape the future of the industry.